Nautic operations (PHNAUT)

-- Maritime Organizational Safety Management and Fire Safety and Evacuation Research at HSH
+- Maritime Organizational Safety Management and Fire Safety and Evacuation Research at HVL

 - Maritime Operations and Sensor Technology at UiT

-- Maritime Human Factors together with Maritime Logistics and port operations at HSN
+- Maritime Human Factors as well as Maritime Logistics and Port Operations at USN

 - Maritime Design and Product Development at NTNU